joefitzgerald/gabby/README.md

   person photo <ids> ...
     Get User Photo for ID

+  person name <ids> ...
+    Get User Name for ID

-Run "gabby <command> --help" for more information on a command
+Run "gabby <command> --help" for more information on a command.
 ```